Attorneys For Car Accidents Related To Hydroplaning

 - Refrain from using cruise control in stormy weather or in areas where water has accumulated

-- Use a moderate touch in braking; don’t slam on the brakes
+- Use a moderate touch in braking and don’t slam on the brakes

 - Drive slowly and carefully through wet roads